 Russel, Elwyn and Lisa Scott

-For almost fifty years the Scott family have been shaking up the Wellington hospitality scene.
-Back in the 1980s, Russel and Elwyn created The Backbencher pub, filled it with puppets and started Wellington’s most fun political party.
-Then they turned a Christian book store into Irish pub the Black Harp, converted a hairdressing salon into Belgian beer café Leuven and transitioned a Cuba Street sex shop into a Venetian Baraco called Ombra.
-They created Chicago, a three story waterfront bar that was opened by Sir Peter Blake, and Flanagan’s, a Creole bar with flaming alligators out the front.
+The Scott family have been in the Wellington hospitality scene since the 1980s.
+First Russel and Elwyn created The Backbencher pub, filled it with puppets and started Wellington’s most fun political party.
+Then they turned a Christian book store into Irish pub the Black Harp, converted a hairdressing salon into Belgian beer café Leuven, and transitioned a Cuba Street sex shop into a Venetian Baraco called Ombra.
+Next came Chicago, a three story waterfront bar opened by Sir Peter Blake, and Flanagan’s, a Creole bar with flaming alligators out the front.

-In recognition of all this, Russel was inducted into the Hospitality Hall of Fame in 2016.
-Along the way Russel and Elwyn were joined by their younger daughter Lisa, who runs Whistling Sisters marketing, is Manager of the Karen Louisa Foundation, and is bringing up the next generation of this hospitality dynasty – Jake, Molly and Jimmy.
+In 2016, Russel was inducted into the Hospitality Hall of Fame.
+And along the way Russel and Elwyn were joined by their younger daughter Lisa, who now runs Whistling Sisters marketing and manages the Karen Louisa Foundation, all while bringing up the next generation of future Welly restaurateurs - Jake, Molly and Jimmy.